 Notice that some of the $d_i$ could be zero.
-Integer partitions are usually represented by the so called Young's tableaux (also known as Ferrers' diagrams).
-A Young tableaux is a finite collection of boxes, or cells, arranged in left-justified rows, with the row lengths weakly decreasing (each row has the same or shorter length than its predecessor).
+Integer partitions are usually represented by the so called Young's diagrams (also known as Ferrers' diagrams).
+A Young diagram is a finite collection of boxes, or cells, arranged in left-justified rows, with the row lengths weakly decreasing (each row has the same or shorter length than its predecessor).
 Listing the number of boxes on each row gives a partition $\lambda$ of a non-negative integer $n$, the total number of boxes of the diagram.
 The Young diagram is said to be of shape $\lambda$, and it carries the same information as that partition.
-For instance, in Figure \ref{young} we can see the Young tableaux corresponding to the partition $(5,4,1)$ of the number 10.
+For instance, below we can see the Young diagram corresponding to the partition $(5,4,1)$ of the number 10.

 Given a partition $\lambda$ of $n$

 the following functions are alternating polynomials (in other words they change sign under any transposition of the variables):

 where $S_{n}$ is the permutation group of the set $\{1,2,\ldots,n\}$.
 Since they are alternating, they are all divisible by the Vandermonde determinant